Agricultural Entrepreneurship (Minor)

 Admissions and Certification of Minor

 Admission to the minor requires a cumulative grade point average of 2.0 or better and the completion of ARE 201 or EC 201 with a grade of ‘C-‘ or better.
 To be admitted to the program, a student must have a GPA of at least 2.0.
 Application for admission to any University minor program is now available via MyPack Portal.
 Admission will be based upon the student’s academic record, and in most cases no longer requires departmental review.
-To apply to Add a Minor, go to: https://go.ncsu.edu/minor_coda.
+Go to Add a Minor to apply.

 Dr. John S. Russ

 6 hours of Advised Electives designated by the minor advisor and based on project interest.